 The Cordillera Real of Ecuador is situated along the broad headwaters of the Amazon watershed and squarely within the planet’s largest and most diverse biological hotspot.
 Within these headwaters we aim to protect remaining wild habitats and to restore altered or degraded landscapes.
 The vital question is, How can we best achieve these aims?

 Ecuador in shaded relief.
 FCT prioritizes conservation of the Andean Amazon – the eastward flowing watersheds of the Andes mountain chain.

+FCT’s conservation activities have various common and interrelated elements: environmental education, community empowerment, scientific research, reforestation, land tenure security, sustainable agricultural practices, and improved living conditions.
 But how can these tools contribute to the future of Ecuador’s natural heritage?
-What is
+What is the overarching goal?

 admirable, the protection of 20% of Ecuador’s territory falls to protect the majority of its species.